seanmacavaney/irds_robust_anserini/README.md

  - `macavaney:anserini-trec-robust04/fold5`

 The query and qrels handlers are taken from the original `trec-robust04` dataset.
-The only differene is the docs handler.
+The only difference is the docs handler.

 ## Sample usage